raine/anki-llm/README.md

 **Common options:**

-- `-m, --model`: AI model to use (default: `gpt-4o-mini`).
+- `-m, --model`: AI model to use (required).
 - `-b, --batch-size`: Number of concurrent API requests (default: `5`).
 - `-r, --retries`: Number of retries for failed requests (default: `3`).
 - `-d, --dry-run`: Preview the operation without making API calls (recommended for testing).
 - `--limit`: Limit the number of notes to process (useful for testing prompts on a small sample before processing entire deck).
 - `--require-result-tag`: Only extracts content from within `<result></result>` tags in the AI response.
 - `--log`: Generate a log file with detailed debug information.